GW Pharma (GWPH) Received its Third Buy in a Row

 After Merrill Lynch and H.C.
-Wainwright gave GW Pharma (NASDAQ: GWPH) a Buy rating last month, the company received another Buy, this time from Cowen & Co.
-Analyst Phil Nadeau maintained a Buy rating on GW Pharma yesterday and set a price target of $180.00.
+Wainwright gave GW Pharma (NASDAQ: GWPH) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Esther Rajavelu maintained a Buy rating on GW Pharma today and set a price target of $173.00.
 The company’s shares closed last Monday at $117.05.

-According to TipRanks.com, Nadeau is a 4-star analyst with an average return of 6.5% and a 49.3% success rate.
-Nadeau covers the Healthcare sector, focusing on stocks such as Phasebio Pharmaceuticals, Alexion Pharmaceuticals, and BioMarin Pharmaceutical.
+According to TipRanks.com, Rajavelu is a 1-star analyst with an average return of -2.9% and a 43.7% success rate.
+Rajavelu covers the Healthcare sector, focusing on stocks such as Biohaven Pharmaceutical Holding Co, Teva Pharmaceutical Industries, and Arrowhead Pharmaceuticals.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for GW Pharma with a $201.57 average price target.
+GW Pharma has an analyst consensus of Strong Buy, with a price target consensus of $197.29, which is a 57.7% upside from current levels.
+In a report released yesterday, Cowen & Co. also maintained a Buy rating on the stock with a $180.00 price target.

 See today’s analyst top recommended stocks >>